Nature Conservancy of Canada: Major milestones and campaigns

-Launched in 2007, the Force For Nature Campaign raised more than $500 million for land conservation, with Ryan Reynolds, Jason Priestley, William Shatner and other Canadian celebrities appearing in a series of commercials promoting the campaign.

-The Landmark Campaign launched in 2013 with a goal of raising $750 million for conservation across Canada.
-It was completed in 2020 with more than 110,000 donors contributing.
-The Landmark Campaign resulted in 540 new conservation projects completed across Canada, totaling 115,000 square kilometers and protecting habitat for 130 species at risk, including seven that are endemic — meaning they are found only in Canada.

 In April 2022 the NCC announced its largest project to date: the Boreal Wildlands.
 The 145,000-hectare site consists of more than 100 freshwater lakes, rivers and streams, peatlands, swamps, and mixed forests.

 Located near the town of Hearst in Northern Ontario, the area is home to species of flora and fauna, including lynx, black bear, moose, and the threatened boreal caribou, as well as hundreds of species of migratory and resident birds.

 The carbon sequestered in the soil and trees is estimated to be equivalent to the lifetime emissions of three million cars.

 NCC is purchasing the land from pulp and paper manufacturer Domtar.
 Once completed, it will be the largest private land conservation project in Canada’s history.
-As of May 2022, the NCC has raised 70% of its $46-million goal to purchase and maintain the land.

-The Boreal Wildlands project is within the Treaty 9 (James Bay Treaty) lands.

-Collaboration with Indigenous communities

-NCC formally acknowledges that “Indigenous Peoples have protected and cared for the natural areas, plants, and wildlife that have sustained them for millennia and NCC has much to learn from Indigenous Peoples across Canada that will help us to become better land managers and conservationists.”

-Collaborative projects include the Gámdis Tlagee Conservation Area in Haida Gwaii, BC, working with the Haida Nation, to the Cascumpec and Conway Sandhills projects in conjunction with L’Nuey, the Mi’kmaq Rights Initiative on PEI.
+Projects collaboating with indigenous goups include the Gámdis Tlagee Conservation Area in Haida Gwaii, BC, working with the Haida Nation, to the Cascumpec and Conway Sandhills projects in conjunction with L’Nuey, the Mi’kmaq Rights Initiative on PEI.

 In 2014, NCC launched "Learning the Land" in partnership with several Indigenous schools to bridge the understanding between Indigenous and scientific worldviews.
-In 2019 that partnership was further formalized under the NCC’s Indigenous Conservation Engagement Framework.

 Funding and private donations

-In addition to funding from various levels of government, NCC’s accepts donations from individuals, foundations and corporations.
-Landowners can also donate ecologically important properties to the organization and receive tax incentives in return under the Ecogift program.

-Leadership

-After serving as president and CEO of NCC for 23 years, John Lounds retired from the role in 2020.
-NCC’s current president and CEO is Catherine Grenier.